 Requirements for the Health and Society Minor

-- Four 200 level (or higher) electives from the list of Courses Approved Toward the Health and Society Minor.
+- Four 200 level (or higher) electives from the list of Courses Approved for Credit toward the Health and Society minor.

 - At least one of the four electives must be in the WGST Department.

 At least one must be a 300 level elective *Students wishing to count a non-Wellesley course toward the Health and Society minor must petition the Program Director, Corrine Gartner, prior to course enrollment.

 Courses for Credit Toward the Health and Society Minor